jsbisht/aws-developer-associate/database.md

 ## RDS Database Instance

 Runs one of a few types of database engines and can contain multiple user created databases.
-Create one when you provision the instance, but multiple can be created after.
+Create one database when you provision the instance, but multiple can be created after.

 Database connects with a CNAME.
 RDS uses standard database engines.